How ethical is Mi?

 Mi, a mobile phone brand owned by Xiaomi Inc. is given a low Ethical Rating by The Good Shopping Guide.
 Unfortunately, this brand receives a low Good Shopping Guide Ethical Score in our Ethical Mobile Phones Ratings Table and has therefore not yet met our minimum Ethical Benchmark.

-In what areas does Mi perform poorly?
+In which areas does Mi perform poorly?

 When it comes to our Environment criteria, Mi’s Annual Report falls short.
 The report has little information on its progress toward sustainability, and has no actual targets; this brand cannot be held accountable for its actions.
 For such a large company, this is not good enough.
 Greenpeace also gave Mi the poorest grade of F in its Guide to Greener Electronics, which examined the environmental impact reduction efforts of 17 of the top global consumer electronics manufacturers.